-Homeowners are sometimes reluctant to follow through on this recommendation because they don’t want to spend money hiring an electrician to install new fixtures, or deal with drywall patching and the other minor repairs that often go along with the process of replacing a fixture.
+Homeowners are sometimes reluctant to follow through on this recommendation because they don’t want to spend money hiring an electrician to install new fixtures or deal with drywall patching and the other minor repairs that often go along with the process of replacing a fixture.

 Fortunately, there are a variety of relatively pain-free options for dealing with this home staging challenge.
-Let’s talk about four of options for updating your outdated fixtures.
+Let’s talk about four options for updating your outdated fixtures.

 This post contains affiliate links for your shopping convenience (which means if you make a purchase after clicking a link I will earn a small commission, but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.

-All you have to do is head on over to Pinterest and do a quick search for light fixture painting tutorials, and you will have all of the information that you need to pull off this easy D.I.Y. project.
+All you have to do is head on over to Pinterest and do a quick search for light fixture painting tutorials, and you will have all of the information that you need to pull off this easy DIY project.
 For instance, check out HGTV’s step-by-step guide.

 2. Update Your Light Fixtures with New Shades